 Despite being indoctrinated into the group with ease, Kakeru remains the anomaly.
 He flashes a reserved smile, accepts their gestures of friendship, humors them when they tease each other, and even participate on occasion.
 But just behind his gentle expression, there's a feeling of distance.
 A wall that keeps them outside from the truth that's eating away within.
 A mind that's off somewhere else, a lonely place that only his thoughts are allowed to occupy.
 And staring back at him is Naho, fixated on the truth behind the smoke and mirrors.

 The truth she now possesses.
 Kakeru isn't going to be around for long if he follows this path, an idea that saddens her to the core.

 The pain of carrying that burden alone.
 A life resting in her hands.
 A life she cares for immensely, yet can't express without the fear of rejection, or perhaps even more unnerving, the fear of being loved in return.
 Determined to save him, she's forced to open up.
-A girl who's not confident in her own self-worth having to muster up enough courage for both of them.
-And though she may fumble over her words, go about nervously to even make eye contact, afraid of being adored by another, scared to death at the thought of being yearned for, she still presses on.
+A girl who's not confident in her self-worth having to muster up enough courage for both of them.
+And though she may fumble over her words, go about nervously even to make eye contact, afraid of being adored by another, scared to death at the thought of being yearned for, she still presses on.
 Whether she manages to surpass the regret of her future-self at one minute only to fail by the next, every fiber of her being wants to keep Kakeru alive.
-A love that's equal parts selfish and unquestionable.
-A love she feels guilty for; ashamed at the thought of pressing for answers that she knows will hurt him to express.
+A love that's equal parts selfish and unquestionable; a love she feels guilty for, ashamed at the thought of pressing for answers that she knows will hurt him to express.
 A pain of caring too much to see him go but being too bashful to say what's needed to make him stay.

-A whirlwind of dilemmas is heaped onto her lap the moment she decided to take action to stop the inevitable, whether she's aware of it or not.
+A whirlwind of dilemmas heaped onto her lap the moment she decided to take action to stop the inevitable.